Driving experience for 8 year old kids with Young Drivers!!

 After the 20 minutes were up Freddie got his very own driving licence, which he had to sign.
 He was very proud of himself, although now of course thinks he can drive on an actual road!

 Now Freddie absolutely enjoyed his experience, which is all I care about.
 However, there were a few issues (which did not affect his enjoyment by the way) that I had.

 Although there were indicator lights.
 These were just for show (it would have been nice if the children were shown how to indicate).

 The tablet based dashboard didn’t work it was just a black plastic screen.
 So the children had no idea of the speed they were doing or the time.
 Which I think is meant to to be the idea behind the screens.
 Apparently they show the speed and time similar to a normal car, but either they don’t or the 2 cars at Warwick were faulty.

 But aside from these negatives, which according to the website the cars can do, Freddie absolutely loved it.
 We went to friends for lunch the following day and he couldn’t wait to show his friends his new driving licence!

 The only negative remark would be it was all outside.
 We were lucky and the time we went it had stopped raining.
 If it had been raining though we would have carried on regardless with umbrellas!
 They are planning on getting inside facilities, but at Warwick certainly, it is all outside.
 As the cars are convertibles this would not be an ideal experience in the rain.

-I asked Freddie what he thought about his driving lesson on the way home, and all I got was it was “sic!”
+I asked Freddie what he thought about his kids driving lesson on the way home.
+All I got was it was “sic!”
 Now as we are of a different generation we had to check that he actually wasn’t poorly, but he assured us it meant it was great!!!